srivcodes/srivcodes.github.io/readme.md

 ## srivicodes.github.io

-Just like how every movie needs a good trailer, every resume needs a profile.
+Just like how every movie needs a good trailer, every individual needs a profile.
 This is my profile.